D.R. Horton Inc. (DHI) is destined for greater heights as its last quarter sales were 7,973 M - News Daemon

 D.R.
 Horton Inc. (NYSE: DHI) Trading Performance Indicators

-Check out the current performance indicators for D.R.
-Horton Inc. (DHI).
-In the past quarter, the stock posted a quick ratio of N/A. In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.21.
-Likewise, its price to free cash flow for the trailing twelve months is 17.11.
+You can see what D.R.
+Horton Inc. (DHI) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 1.25.
+Likewise, its price to free cash flow for the trailing twelve months is 17.66.

 Technical Analysis of D.R.
 Horton Inc. (DHI)